DOT Regulations for Pickup Trucks and Trailers

 • All trailers must have functioning tail lights, brake lights, and turn signals that are visible from a certain distance away.

 • Safety chains or cables must be used to connect the trailer to the tow vehicle to prevent the trailer from separating in the event of an accident or mechanical failure.
-Read about Texas DOT Number and USDOT Number.
+Read about Texas DOT Numbers and USDOT Numbers.

-• Pickup trucks and trailers must be inspected and maintained regularly to ensure they are in safe operating condition.
+• Pickup trucks and trailers must be inspected and maintained regularly to ensure they operate safely.

-• Drivers must comply with DOT regulations regarding driver hours of service, which limit the amount of time that can be spent driving without a break.
+• Drivers must comply with DOT regulations regarding driver hours of service, limiting the amount of time spent driving without a break.

 • Pickup trucks and trailers used for transporting hazardous materials may require additional safety equipment, such as placards, warning labels, and spill containment materials.